 Inductive effects of lighting including transients, wiring errors, and code violations cause damages estimated at about $20 billion dollars in the US and Canada each year, based on the following considerations: risk to personnel, equipment replacement cost, repairs cost, and destroyed data.
 The economics: Loss of sales, Loss of production, Loss of work in progress.
-The knowledge acquired in this course will enable the participant to apply correct electrical installation procedures according to the NEC/CEC, effective cabling and state-of-the-art technologies available for the protection of equipment and circuits.
+The knowledge acquired in this course will enable the participant to apply correct electrical installation procedures according to the CECode, effective cabling and state-of-the-art technologies available for the protection of equipment and circuits.
 A code violation poses hazards to human life and equipment.

 INDUSTRIAL, COMMERCIAL GROUNDING SYSTEMS

-Session 1: Electrical Grounding Overview
+Session 1: Grounding and Bonding Overview

 Session 2: Grounding Electrode System